-- When will you inform organizations about whether they have been selected to receive a grant?
+- When will you inform organizations about whether they have been selected to receive a grant in 2024?

 We will be notifying approved organizations in January 2024.
 If you are not selected to receive a grant, we will notify you in February 2024.